moogacs/docs.buf.build/docs/tour/view-generated-documentation.md

 ---
 id: view-generated-documentation
-title: 8 View Generated Documentation
+title: 8 View generated documentation
 ---

 You can browse generated documentation for your [module](../bsr/overview.md#modules) in the